 No, sorry.
 You don’t have to go there because it looks nice.
 I went there because I trusted who is running the course, others attended because they got the feedback from somebody who went there in the past.

-My feedback is not about the artefacts we created, or the content; my feedback is about awareness and the different way of approaching problems and collaboration that resulted from it.
-That is why I will not add any picture about it.
+My feedback is not about the artefacts we created, or the content; my feedback is about awareness and the different ways of approaching problems and collaboration that resulted from it.
+That is why I will not add any pictures about it.